spdx/spdx-spec/docs/annexes/spdx-lite.md

 - Mandatory
     1. created
     1. createdBy (may be multiple), should be objects of type /Core/Agent
-    1. specVersion, shall be a fixed string, “3.1.*” - where \* is
-       any supported patch version of the SPDX specification
+    1. specVersion, shall be a fixed string, “3.1.n” - where n is any supported patch version of the SPDX specification
 - Recommended
     1. comment